cornell-ece2300/ece2300-docs/docs/ece2300-lab4ef-proc.md

 _Processing > Start Compilation_ from the menu to synthesize your design.
 You will need to wait 2-3 minutes for synthesis to complete.
 Be patient!

-**Before continuing, double check that your design does not have any inferred latches!** The compilation will emit warnings not errors regarding inferred latches, but you must remove all inferred latches.
+**Once synthesis is done, double check that your design does not have any inferred latches!** The compilation will emit warnings not errors regarding inferred latches, but you must remove all inferred latches.
 These warnings are confusingly in green text.
 [Check out this Ed